michaelfester/docs/docs/reference/components/audio-component.md

 {% figure src="/docs/reference/components/audio-component/image%20(4).png" caption="Choosing the values for the Audio Component" /%}

 {% callout type="warning" title="" %}
-The audio file’s URL must be formatted with an audio file extension, such as .wav, .mp3, or.m4a, and be publicly accessible.
+The audio file's URL must be formatted with an audio file extension, such as .wav, .mp3, or.m4a, and be publicly accessible.
 {% /callout %}